OpenHFT/Chronicle-Map/spec/1-design-goals.md

  Map could be observed.
 Reading corrupted or half written values by some keys, or observing some keys which were never stored during the iteration is disallowed.

-If Chronicle Map is persisted to a file and the operation system fails to flush all dirty memory to disk due to a power-off or any other failure, when the file is mapped to memory and accessed again, it might be needed to perform a special recovery procedure on the store first, which identifies and purges corrupted entries from the Chronicle Map.
-Therefore, some entries updated shortly before the failure could be lost.
+If Chronicle Map is persisted to a file and the operating system fails to flush all dirty memory to disk due to a power-off or any other failure, when the file is mapped to memory and accessed again, it might be needed to perform a special recovery procedure on the store first, which identifies and purges corrupted entries from the Chronicle Map.
+Therefore, *some entries updated shortly before the failure could be lost.*

 ## Goals